sglp/client/README.md

 # Client for Simple Location Project

-**WARNING!
-Works on this project are in progress.
+**Works on this project are in progress!
 Do not clone it, until this message is removed or until you're ready to finish it yourself.
 At this point it is pretty unusable at all!
 It isn't even translated to English yet.
 See [Issues](https://github.com/trejder/slp-client/issues) for details and progress.
 Even, if these issues will be finally resolved, this project is about to be abandoned.
 See extended explanation in the end of this document.**

 This is a mobile client for my Simple Location Project, written in PhoneGap 2.9.0.
 It uses [Font Awesome](http://fontawesome.io/icons/), [Zepto.js](http://zeptojs.com/) and various number of other small Javascript libraries.